-Notice that the public metadata $info$ mentioned above is mutually agreed upon by both the requester and the signer \cite{abe1996date}, which is typically negotiated independently of the specific scenario, meaning that the process by which $info$ is determined does not compromise the security of the scheme.
-Although the detailed $info$ calculation process is provided by \cite{Asghar2015ASO}, it is simplified in this article while retaining the core principles.
+Note that the public metadata $info$ mentioned above is mutually agreed upon by both the requester and signer \cite{abe1996date}, which is typically negotiated independently of the specific scenario, implying that the process by which $info$ is determined does not compromise the security of the scheme.
+Although the detailed $info$ calculation process is provided by the study \cite{Asghar2015ASO}, it is simplified in this paper while retaining the core principles.
 In essence, the $Ag$ function maps the negotiated public metadata string to $info$, which is shared between both parties.

 \begin{defn} (Completeness).
-The $PBSS$ satisfies the completeness if, for all messages $M$ and public metadata $info$, the following holds: \end{defn}
+The $PBSS$ satisfies the completeness if, for all messages $M$ and public metadata $info$, the following holds: \end{defn} {